-It is hard to imagine the horror of a family member when a beloved elder, who has been leading a perfectly normal life, is suddenly sentenced to six years in prison for drug trafficking across international lines.
+It is hard to imagine the horror of a family member when a beloved elder, who has been leading a perfectly normal life, is suddenly sentenced to six years in prison for being a drug mule and participating in drug trafficking across international lines.
 Such a senior may even be serving this time in another country, unprotected by United States laws and authorities.
 This very situation was experienced by the children and loved ones of some 30 to 50 older Americans fooled by drug dealers into unwittingly smuggling drugs for unscrupulous scammers.

 How big a problem is it?
 How at risk are seniors for these kinds of consequential scams?
 According to an ARRP report, 145 individuals, most of them seniors, have been arrested for smuggling drugs without knowing they were doing so.
 A USA Today report cites the Department of Homeland Security as the source of such figures as 30-50 America and currently serving time for such offenses, and notes that the arrests have all taken place within the last year and a half.